In continuation of our series of Linux tutorials,I am here presenting the gzip and gunzip commands in Linux

 tar -cvf - file1 file2 | gzip > file.tar.gz

-Similary gunzip command can be used with tar command also to unzip the tar files.
-Example is show below
+A similar gunzip command can be used with the tar command also to unzip the tar files.
+An example is shown below

 gunzip -c file.tar.gz|tar -xvf -

 Both the utility compress and gzip compress the file i.e serve the same purpose